appflower/appflower-docs/installation/2_3_5_installvm_vmware_workstation.md

 Once you got the application installed, please have a look at this ***video tutorial***.
 It will explain how to configure Workstation properly to run AppFlower.
 All the instructions are also outlined below as text.

-NOTE: Please note that currently only ***Workstation***.
+NOTICE: : Please note that currently only ***Workstation***.
 We have not tested this on any other VMware products like Player.

 <iframe src="http://player.vimeo.com/video/21692912" width="500" height="281" frameborder="0"></iframe>